Home Guides to Saudi All your questions answered on how to fly with your pets

 What should I do pre-flight?

 I used Nutri-vet Pet-Ease Paw-Gel, one cat loves the taste but the other isn’t keen on fish.
-It only comes in a Salmon flavour from what I could find.
+As it only comes in a Salmon flavour from what I could find.
 For the one who doesn’t like it, I put it on her nose to cause her to lick it off.
+Another one highly recommended to me for cats was Pet Naturals Cats Calming Treats.

 Landing in Saudi and the cats settling in post-flight